vippsas/vipps-report-api/api-guide/settlement.md

 ## Overview

 Merchants using Vipps will receive the money in bulk payments, usually one per day.
-In these bulk payment we have summed together all payments for the day, subtracting refunds and fees to Vipps.
+In these, bulk payment we have summed together all payments for the day, subtracting refunds and fees to Vipps.
 It is therefore necessary to download reports that explain the bulk payment, so that it can be correctly filed in the merchant's accounting system.
 Such reports can be fetched either